loganhasson/shipment/README.md

 ## Todo

+1. Only add `.shipmet` to `.gitignore` once, duh!
-1. Handle SSH authorization issues when re-setting up.
+2. Handle SSH authorization issues when re-setting up.
 DigitalOcean allows adding multiple keys with the same name.
 Need to delete existing key locally and remotely when running setup again.
 (Probably should either remove `ship setup` command or do some checking when that command is run.)
-2. Need to deal with commit limit.
+3. Need to deal with commit limit.
 Containers need to be exported every once in a while to clean up Aufs layers.
-3. Run server on port 80 (need to edit base ruby image to expose port 80.)
+4. Run server on port 80 (need to edit base ruby image to expose port 80.)
-4. Save and push application-specific docker images to user's docker account.
+5. Save and push application-specific docker images to user's docker account.
-5. Allow deploying from branches other than master.
+6. Allow deploying from branches other than master.
-6. Error handler *way* better.
+7. Error handler *way* better.
 Need to be able to handle partial setups/deploys.
-7. Look into creating a base image that already includes ruby and postgres containers.
+8. Look into creating a base image that already includes ruby and postgres containers.
 (Requires support from DigitalOcean.)
-8. Look into using `docker attach` to allow viewing logs.
+9. Look into using `docker attach` to allow viewing logs.
-9. Better deal with committing and pushing on `ship this`.
+10. Better deal with committing and pushing on `ship this`.
 Right now, rejected pushes would break everything.
-10. Create simple way to symlink credentials from an `application.yml` or `.env` file.
+11. Create simple way to symlink credentials from an `application.yml` or `.env` file.
-11. Fix messy output during setup and deploy.
+12. Fix messy output during setup and deploy.
 Also, deal with duplicate 'Done.'s when a command is re-run.
-12. Speed everything up.
+13. Speed everything up.
-13. Clean up the classes.
+14. Clean up the classes.
 Most things are doing *way* too much.
-14. Write specs!
+15. Write specs!
-15. Add cleanup option
+16. Add cleanup option

 ## Contributing